 Teaching for Mastery

-At the heart of Maths Hubs’ work is a range of projects and activities that collectively make up the Teaching for Mastery Programme, a four-year programme backed by £41m funding announced by the Department for Education in July 2016.
+The Teaching for Mastery Programme comprises a range of projects and activities at the heart of all Maths Hubs’ work.
+It is a continuing programme launched by £41m funding announced by the Department for Education in July 2016.

 For more detail on teaching for mastery, including case studies, lesson videos and professional development materials, see the NCETM mastery pages.

 Teaching for mastery is promoted by Maths Hubs in a variety of ways.
 Please note, some of the links below will take you to information about mastery on the NCETM website.

 Sometimes known as Teacher Research Groups or TRGs, Development Work Groups involve a small number of local schools coming together to collaborate on professional development.
 They are led by classroom-based Mastery Specialists.
 The Work Groups provide professional development and specialist support to schools, enabling the introduction of teaching for mastery in a sustainable way.
 By the summer of 2023, more than 10,000 primary schools will receive training and develop practice in this way.
 Maths Hubs are currently welcoming applications from schools wishing to get involved in this programme in 2019/20.
 Full details are available on the NCETM Mastery Opportunities page.